oasis-tcs/openc2-tc-ops/JADN-and-OpenC2.md

       implementation- and protocol- specific details.
 Some
-      examples are SNMP Management Information Base (MIB) modules, World Wide Web Consortium (W3C) Thing Description (TD) Things, YANG modules, Lightweight Machine-to- Machine (LwM2M) Schemas, Open Connectivity Foundation (OCF)
+      examples are SNMP Management Information Base (MIB) modules, World Wide Web Consortium (W3C) Thing Description (TD) Things, YANG modules, Lightweight Machine-to-Machine
+      (LwM2M) Schemas, Open Connectivity Foundation (OCF)
       Schemas, and so on.

-JADN provides a means to develop abstract IMs to facilitate clear definition of information requirements and support flexibility of implementation that supports interoperability.
+JADN provides a means to develop abstract IMs to facilitate clear and unambiguous definition of information requirements and support flexibility of implementation that supports interoperability.

 # A Brief JADN Overview